General Information / Education / Medical / Cultural / Entertainment

 Exhibited are many rare items - the silver-topped cane Lincoln carried the night of his assassination, a lock of his hair clipped as he lay on his death bed, two life masks made of Lincoln, the tea set he and Mary Todd owned in their home in Springfield, and numerous other belongings.
 Over 20,000 books, manuscripts, pamphlets, photographs, paintings, and sculptures tell the story of President Lincoln and the Civil War period in America.

 The Cumberland Gap National Historical Park in Cumberland Gap is a natural opening in the mountains made famous by Daniel Boone.
 The Indians used this path long before Boone arrived.
 Today, you can visit the Cumberland Gap National Historical Park and enjoy the history and beauty of our area.

-If your interested in fishing, boating, or any water activity, then Norris Lake offers all that and more.
+If you are interested in fishing, boating, or any water activity, then Norris Lake offers all that and more.
 There are several marinas and boat docks throughout the county.